Interdistrict Transfers (for families residing outside of district boundaries)

-An interdistrict transfer/reciprocal agreement is when parents/guardians wish to register/admit/enroll their student(s) at a school other than the designated school that is in their attendance area outside of their district.
+An interdistrict transfer/reciprocal agreement is when parents/guardians wish to register/admit/enroll their student(s) at a school (in another school district) other than the designated school within their district of residence.
 California Education Code sections 46600–46610 permits parents/guardians to request an interdistrict transfer/reciprocal agreement.
 The fundamental basis for this provision is the signing of an agreement between districts.
 Interdistrict transfer/reciprocal agreement must be approved by both the student’s original district of residence and the district to which the student seeks to transfer to.
 Both districts must approve the agreement before it becomes valid.
 It is within the authority of either the home district or the receiving district to revoke an interdistrict transfer/reciprocal agreement at any time for any reason the local board or district superintendent deems appropriate.
-If a request for an interdistrict transfer/reciprocal agreement is denied, the student’s parents/guardians may file an appeal to the District Office within 10 calendar days of receipt of the notice of denial.
-If the appeal at the District Level for an interdistrict transfer/reciprocal agreement is denied, the student’s parents/guardians may file an appeal to the county office of education in the student’s district of residence within 30 days of receipt of the official notice of denial of the transfer.
+If a request for an interdistrict transfer/reciprocal agreement is denied, the student’s parents/guardians may file an appeal to the District Office (that denied the request) within 10 calendar days of receipt of the notice of denial.
+If the appeal at the District Level for an interdistrict transfer/reciprocal agreement is denied, the student’s parents/guardians may file an appeal to the county office of education (of the district that denied the request) within 30 days of receipt of the official notice of denial of the transfer.
 A parent/guardian's failure to meet any of the established timelines is deemed an abandonment of the request.

 The District performs an annual review of all interdistrict permits to ensure all student information is current and correct.
 Changes in a student's educational services may require the student to reapply for a new interdistrict permit through their home school district.

 The District makes every effort to maintain a student's enrollment at their assigned school, however, this is reviewed on a yearly basis.
-If enrollment, including enrollment in Special Programs, is impacted at a particular school site, a student on interdistrict permit may be reassigned to a new school within the District where enrollment is not impacted for the following school year.
+If enrollment, including enrollment in Special Programs, is impacted at a particular school site, a student on an interdistrict permit may be reassigned to a new school within the District where enrollment is not impacted for the following school year.
 The District maintains sole discretion regarding school assignments for students attending on interdistrict permits.

-Interdistrict Transfer Agreements will be accepted after March 27, 2020, based on space availability and may be entered into a new lottery.
+Interdistrict Transfer Agreements will be reviewed and approved beginning after April 28, 2023, based on space availability and may be entered into a new lottery.

-ALL INTERDISTRICT PERMITS ARE REVIEWED ON AN ANNUAL BASIS AND MAY BE DENIED, NON-RENEWED OR CANCELLED DURING THE SCHOOL YEAR FOR THE FOLLOWING REASONS:
+ALL INTERDISTRICT PERMITS ARE REVIEWED ON AN ANNUAL BASIS AND MAY BE DENIED, NON-RENEWED OR CANCELLED DURING THE SCHOOL YEAR BASED ON THE FOLLOWING ELEVEN CRITERIA

-- Student fails to attend school the first day of the school year, fails to continue enrollment in a special program or course of study, or enrolls in any non-District school.
+- Student fails to attend school the first day of the school year, fails to continue enrollment in a District-offered special program or course of study, or enrolls in any non-District school.

 - Student does not maintain a satisfactory record of scholarship, citizenship and/or attendance.

-- Family uses false, misleading or deliberate omission of information as a basis for securing or renewing a permit or fails to update initial information when address or circumstances change, or fails to follow school rules and policies.
+- Family uses false, misleading or deliberate omission of information as a basis for securing or renewing a permit, fails to update information when address or circumstances change, or fails to follow school rules and policies.